yachi/yt-dlp-mcp/README.md

 Ask your LLM to:
 ```
+"Search for Python tutorial videos"
+"Find JavaScript courses and show me the top 5 results"
+"Search for machine learning tutorials with 15 results"
 "List available subtitles for this video: https://youtube.com/watch?v=..."
 "Download a video from facebook: https://facebook.com/..."
 "Download Chinese subtitles from this video: https://youtube.com/watch?v=..."